sysfce2/libretro-applewin/macOS.md

 ## Introduction

 Mariani is a native macOS UI for [AppleWin](https://github.com/AppleWin/AppleWin), by way of [Andrea](https://github.com/audetto)'s [Raspberry Pi port](https://github.com/audetto/AppleWin).
-I built this because while I greatly respect cross-platform UI, I don't actually like to use it, and I wanted a native experience under macOS and one did not seem to exist.

-But if what you want is a macOS command-line app, you can build it from Andrea's repo with the instructions below.
+But if what you want is a macOS command-line app, you can build it with the instructions below.

 ### Features